123idoharel/Projects-Portfolio/Smart-Parking-System/REAL_HARDWARE_INTEGRATION.md

 }
 ```

-The server writes the position and automatically re-snaps `route_i`
+The server writes the position and re-snaps `route_i` so navigation
-(the vehicle's progress along its planned route) so navigation instructions
-stay synchronised with the real location.
+instructions stay synchronised with the real location.

 In simulation mode this endpoint exists but has no lasting effect —
-`SimulatedVehiclePositionAdapter` overwrites position every tick.
-Switch
+`SimulatedVehiclePositionAdapter` overwrites the position on the next tick.
-to a real adapter before wiring external position feeds.
+Switch to a real adapter (or one that dead-reckons from external fixes) before
+wiring an external position feed.

 ---

 ### Step 3 — Pedestrian Positioning (Find My Car)

-**How it works today (simulation):**
+**How it works today:** the pedestrian walker is simulated **on the server**,
-The `FindMyCarScreen.jsx` frontend simulates walking locally — it advances
-an animated dot along the route at 1.2 m/s.
-The server has no knowledge
-of where the pedestrian actually is.
+not in the browser. `POST /api/walk_route` registers a session with
+`ServerSimulatedPedestrianPositionAdapter.register_session(session_id,
+waypoints)`; `POST /api/start_navigation` un-pauses it; `advance_all()` is
+called every tick from the simulation loop; and `FindMyCarScreen.jsx` polls
+`GET /api/position/{session_id}` roughly once per second.

+**This is the key point for integration:** the frontend already consumes real
+server positions.
+It does not know or care how they were produced.

-**How it works with real BLE beacons:**
+**Switching to real BLE beacons:**

-BLE beacons (iBeacon or Eddystone) are mounted at known positions in the
+BLE beacons (iBeacon or Eddystone) are mounted at known positions in the garage
-garage ceiling, one per ~15 m.
-The phone app scans for nearby beacons,
+ceiling, roughly one per 15 m.
+The phone app scans nearby beacons, measures RSSI,
-measures their signal strength (RSSI), and the server trilaterates the user's
-position from three or more readings.
+and the server trilaterates from three or more readings.

-#### Server side
+#### Server side — this is the whole change

 **`server.py`:**